 The early release of students causes disruption to the academic performance of all students and may create safety and security concerns.
 No students shall be released within the final thirty (30) minutes of the school day unless authorized by the principal or principal's designee (i.e., emergency, sickness).

 Late Arrival

 Students who are tardy to school must report to the Attendance Office to secure an admit.
-Excessive tardiness may result in loss of privileges, detention, and/or parent conference.
+Excessive tardiness may result in loss of privileges, detention, parent conference, and/or suspension.